Skip to main content

 TIMESERIES

-The following query produces a time series using the raw data values stored in the table named Koalas to the Max.
+The following query creates a time series using the raw data values stored in the table named Koalas to the Max.
 The resulting output is in JSON format.

 SELECT count(*) as total_count,